 The state of the recruitment industry today is a complex issue going far beyond traditional stereotypes.
 Ultimately, over the last 20 years, the recruitment industry has stood still in terms of processes.

-This can, in part, be attributed to the bonus culture, but is really more endemic of the philosophy of recruitment today, favouring short term results over long term relationships in most cases.
+This can, in part, be attributed to the bonus culture, but is really more endemic of the philosophy of recruitment today.
+Favoring short term results over long term relationships in most cases.

-But as realized by the amateur electrician who decides that rewiring their entire house is a great weekend project, there’s far more to the process than meets the untrained eye.
+But as realized by the amateur electrician who decides that rewiring their entire house is a great weekend project.
+There’s far more to the process than meets the untrained eye.

 It’s an expensive and often flawed methodology that rarely results in businesses finding the perfect hire, or candidates finding the perfect job.

 Reviews make good business sense

-Glassdoor and Indeed each offer a review service with differing results.
+Glassdoor and Indeed each offers a review service with differing results.
 The issue is, with Glassdoor for smaller companies, employees are not motivated to make honest reviews.

-While “online consumer reviews substitute more traditional forms of reputation gains”, “consumers do not use all available information and are more responsive to quality changes that are more visible, and consumers respond more strongly when a rating contains more information.”
+While “online consumer reviews substitute more traditional forms of reputation gains”.
+And “consumers do not use all available information and are more responsive to quality changes that are more visible, and consumers respond more strongly when a rating contains more information.”

 In English: reviews are a fantastically efficient tool that consumers take advantage of in detriment to other forms of recommendation.
-Further, the more detailed the review, the more responsive consumers are.

-Indeed, according to research from Act-On, word of mouth marketing such as this (whilst perhaps inaccurately named for the modern age) should be the top priority for businesses.
+Indeed, according to research from Act-On.
+Word of mouth marketing such as this (whilst perhaps inaccurately named for the modern age) should be the top priority for businesses.

 The commercial case for reviews

-According to the Word of Mouth Marketing Association: “At the low end, for fast moving consumer goods, offline word of mouth is worth five times more than a paid media impression.
+“At the low end, for fast-moving consumer goods, offline word of mouth is worth five times more than a paid media impression.
 For higher consideration categories it’s more than 100 times more valuable.”

 The Harvard Business Review released figures supporting this.
-In a study of over 1,400 B2B customers, nearly 60% of purchasing decisions, from benchmark pricing to research and ranking, were completed without any contact with the person selling that product.
+In a study of over 1,400 B2B customers.
+Nearly 60% of purchasing decisions, from benchmark pricing to research and ranking.
+Were completed without any contact with the person selling that product.

-For recruiters, this means that businesses will already have researched, assessed and come to a decision on any supplier before they begin working with them – whether for good or for ill remains to be seen.
+For recruiters.
+This means that businesses will already have researched, assessed and come to a decision on any supplier.
+Before they begin working with them.
+Whether for good or for ill remains to be seen.